Frederick Philipse: Biography

-Frederick Philipse emigrated from the Friesland area of the Netherlands to Flatbush, New Netherland, on Long Island, and began his career by selling iron nails then rose to become an owner of taverns.
+Frederick Philipse emigrated from the Friesland area of the Netherlands to Flatbush, New Netherland, on Long Island, and started as a carpenter for the Dutch West India Company.

 Much of the land that would become Philipsburg Manor had previously belonged to Adriaen van der Donck, who had invested in an unsuccessful Dutch patroonship in New Netherland before the English takeover in 1664.
 In 1672, Frederick Philipse I, Thomas Delavall, and Thomas Lewis purchased from his widow's brother the first tracts of land in current-day northern Yonkers.
-Philipse made several additional purchases between 1680 and 1686 from the Wiechquaeskeck and Sintsink Indian tribes, expanding the property to both the north and south; he also bought a small plot of land from the Tappans west of the Hudson River.
+Philipse made several additional purchases between 1680 and 1686 from the Wiechquaeskeck and Sintsink Indian tribes, expanding the property to both the north and south.
+He also bought from Dr. George Lockhart a "meadow at Tappan," a land plot west of the Hudson River.
+This acquisition allowed Philipse to maintain a strategic economic foothold on the other side of the river, across from the greater part of his estate.

 Philipse also bought out his partners' stakes during this time, enticing friends from New Amsterdam and Long Island to move with him with the promise of free land and limited taxes.
 The manor grew to around 52000 acre, about 81 mi2 (210 km^{2}), comprising much of today's lower Westchester County, New York.

 The estate's boundaries were the Spuyten Duyvil Creek, the Croton River, the Hudson River, and the Bronx River.
 Philipse was granted a royal charter in 1693, creating the Manor of Philipsburg, and making him first lord of the manor.
 Along with the three other main manors of the colony—Rensselaerswyck, Cortlandt, and Livingston—Philipsburg created one of the richest and most powerful families in the colony.

-After swearing allegiance to the English and later being granted his manorship by them, he built in 1693 the first bridge connecting New York City with the mainland, erecting King's Bridge over the Spuyten Duyvil at Marble Hill.
-He also began construction of the Old Dutch Church of Sleepy Hollow.
-Although this project had financing, work likely progressed slowly and was completed in 1685.
-Philipse built a simple residence in today's Getty Square neighborhood of Yonkers, New York near the confluence of the Nepperhan River with the Hudson.
-Later it was expanded by his descendants into a full-fledged mansion, Philipse Manor Hall.
+After being granted his manorship, he built the first bridge connecting New York City with the mainland, erecting King's Bridge over the Spuyten Duyvil at Marble Hill.
+On the northern part of his land, he also began construction of a gristmill and a stone church, now known as the Old Dutch Church of Sleepy Hollow.
+That part of the manor became referred to as the Upper Mills.
+On the southern part of the manor (the Lower Mills), Philipse built a simple residence near the confluence of the Nepperhan River with the Hudson.
+Later, it was expanded by his descendants into a full-fledged mansion, Philipse Manor Hall.
+Its location is now the Getty Square neighborhood of Yonkers, New York.
 The neighborhood of Kingsbridge, Bronx, is named for his bridge over the Harlem River.
+Some of Philipse’s construction projects were built through the labor of enslaved individuals.